Property Tax Assessed Value vs Market Value Difference Explained

 The determination of assessed vs market value involves distinct processes and factors.
 For one thing, the assessed value is determined by a local tax assessor who takes into account the property’s condition, location, and comparable sales in the area.

-The assessor may also apply a predetermined assessment ratio, which might not be 100% of the property’s market value.
+The assessor may also apply a predetermined assessment ratio, which might not be 100% of the market value of a property.
 The goal here is to ensure an equitable distribution of property taxes across the jurisdiction.

 On the other hand, the fair market value is determined by the current real estate market conditions.
 It’s based on what a willing and informed buyer would pay the seller for a particular property, assuming no pressure on either party.